lihini223/Algorithms/README.md

     return 0;
     }

 We have used the **malloc** function to dynamically allocate memory for the array as the user input. **malloc** is one of the memory management function C language.
 There are many more to go.
+You can take a look at them here. --> [Dynamic Memory Allocation In C- GeeksForGeeks.com](https://www.geeksforgeeks.org/dynamic-memory-allocation-in-c-using-malloc-calloc-free-and-realloc/)

     int size,i;
     printf("Input the size of arrays:");